JosephWardDotTech/josephwarddottech.github.io/testtalkswales.md

 driver.quit()
 ```

-By injecting JavaScript we can monkey patch the browser's internal methods for sending and receiving responses.
-This allows us to extend them on the fly with whatever additional code we want.
+By injecting JavaScript we can monkey patch the browser's internal methods for sending requests and receiving responses.
+This allows us to extend them on the fly with whatever extra code we want.
 While this is quite powerful, you will notice that the JavaScript should be injected after the page has loaded.
-Full page navigation will also reset the injected JavaScript, meaning this is typically only useful on single page applications, on features within a web application that won't cause page navigation, etc.
+Full page navigation will also reset the injected JavaScript, meaning this is typically only useful on single page applications, on features within a web application that won't cause page navigation, etc. So it has both flexibility but fairly obvious limitations.

 ## Closing thoughts

 Cypress and Playwright are very powerful.
 You can leverage some of what makes them powerful and port them over to Selenium 3 or 4.
 How and if you use these tools is up to you, but I have found it very useful to make the tests of my projects more robust by having more granular control of network events (by whatever method is appropriate).
-Ultimately whether these methods are useful to you all depends on the tradeoffs you are willing or able to make in order to vouchsafe the shippable quality of whatever's under test in a responsible and accurate way.
+Ultimately, whether these methods are useful to you depends on the tradeoffs you are willing or able to make in order to vouchsafe the shippable quality of whatever's under test in a responsible and accurate way.